Disney+ Hotstar: Content

 Disney+ Hotstar's content library draws from Disney Star's television networks, including its entertainment networks and Star Sports.
-Imported content is drawn primarily from Walt Disney Studios and Walt Disney Television, and includes Disney+ original programming and the core Disney+ libraries of Disney (including Pixar), Marvel Studios, Lucasfilm (including the Star Wars franchises), and National Geographic.
-It also holds licensing agreements with other third-party content providers, such as streaming rights to first-run and library programming from HBO.
+Imported content is drawn primarily from Walt Disney Studios and Disney General Entertainment Content, and includes Disney+ original programming and the core Disney+ libraries of Disney (including Pixar), Marvel Studios, Lucasfilm (including the Star Wars franchises), and National Geographic.
+It also holds licensing agreements with other third-party content providers, such as streaming rights (for the Indian markets) to library programming from NBCUniversal (including Peacock original programming), Paramount Global (including Paramount+ original programming), and Warner Bros.
+Discovery (including HBO and HBO Max original programming).

 In July 2017, Hotstar gained domestic streaming rights to first-run and library programming from Showtime.
 Rights to new Showtime content later moved to Viacom18's Voot (a sister of Showtime via parent company Paramount Global).
 In October 2018, Hotstar partnered with Hooq to offer its content on its premium service, including rights to films and series from its co-owners Sony Pictures and Warner Bros., as well as its other content partners.
 The partnership ended following Hooq's liquidation in April 2020.
 The partnership with HBO ended in 2023.
+Rights to both HBO and Paramount content returned to the service in February 2025 following the JioCinema merger.

-Some early original content on the service included the news comedy program On Air With AIB, and CinePlay.
+Some early original content on the service included the news satire program On Air With AIB and CinePlay.
 In March 2019, the service launched a new premium original content brand, Hotstar Specials, with the first production being Roar of the Lion—a docudrama miniseries chronicling the Chennai Super Kings in the 2018 Indian Premier League.
-Hotstar stated that these series would be at least six episodes in length, be available in seven regional languages (Bengali, Hindi, Kannada, Malayalam, Marathi, Tamil, and Telugu) and focus on providing "big-scale, high-quality drama".
-Hotstar partnered with a large number of Indian filmmakers to produce series for the brand.
+Hotstar stated that these series would be at least six episodes in length, be available in seven regional languages (Bengali, Hindi, Kannada, Malayalam, Marathi, Tamil and Telugu) and focus on providing "big-scale, high-quality drama".
+Hotstar partnered with a large number of Indian filmmakers to produce a series for the brand.

-In June 2020, Hotstar announced that it would begin to offer direct-to-streaming premieres of Indian films under the "Disney+ Hotstar Multiplex" banner due to COVID-19-related cinema closures, beginning with Fox Star Studios' Dil Bechara on 24 July 2020, followed by The Big Bull, Lootcase, Khuda Haafiz, Laxmii, Bhuj: The Pride of India, Sadak 2, and Mookuthi Amman.
+In June 2020, Hotstar announced that it would begin to offer direct-to-streaming premieres of Indian films under the "Disney+ Hotstar Multiplex" banner due to COVID-19-related cinema closures, beginning with Star Studios' Dil Bechara on 24 July 2020, followed by The Big Bull, Lootcase, Khuda Haafiz, Laxmii, Bhuj: The Pride of India, Sadak 2, and Mookuthi Amman.

+Sports content

+The following digital streaming rights were held as of 13 February 2025 (Indian markets only):